gitoyen/bird-config/README.en.md

 ## Some principles

-* Routes imported from a bgp session are tagged with a community according to its origin.
+* Routes imported from a bgp session are tagged with a community according to the bgp peer.
-* Routes exported to a bgp session are filtered using communities based on their orgin.
-FIXME: origin/destination ?
+* Routes exported to a bgp session are filtered using communities based on the bgp peer.
-  * Examples:
+  * Examples
     * Routes exported to a transit operater session only contain properly tagged ones (members/clients/internal).
     * Routes exported to a member session are all Internet routes (full-view).